birneee/soft-protocol-rust/rfc/src/main.md

 w(t+1) = w(t) * beta     if congestion is detected
 ~~~

-The additive increase factor *alpha* is chosen to be one maximum packet size.
+The additive increase factor *alpha* is chosen to be one MPS.
 The multiplicative decrease factor *beta* is chosen as 1/2 which results in halving the congestion window if congestion is detected.